 Meet the Staff

-Shatina Williams is a Diversity Fellow and a fourth-year doctoral student in the Counseling Psychology program at Boston College.
+Shatina Williams is a Diversity Fellow and a fifth-year doctoral student in the Counseling Psychology program at Boston College.
 Shatina graduated as an Order of Merit Scholar From the University of California-Irvine where she earned her BA in Sociology.
-A semester of this tenure was spent at the University of Ghana-Legon, completing research on ethnic conflict and tradition.
+A semester of this tenure was spent at the University of Ghana-Legon, completing research on ethnic conflicts.
 Upon completing her BA, she attended the University of Wisconsin-Madison as a Graduate Opportunities Fellow and earned her MS in Counseling with an emphasis on Community and College Counseling.
-She has completed research projects regarding ethnic rivalries, academic disparities, colorism, self-esteem, and ethnic identity.
-Her current research and community interests include cultural awareness and development in African American women and adolescents.
-Her clinical experience includes community mental health in low socio-economic communities with adults and adolescents, community-college counseling center with women, and a therapy and assessment practicum with children and adolescents.
+She has completed research projects regarding ethnic rivalries, academic disparities, colorism, self-esteem, and ethnic and racial identity.
+Her current research and community interests include cultural awareness and development in Black Americans.
+More specifically, she examines social and cultural consideration in health promoting behaviors in Black Americans.
+Considered a generalist in her practice, her clinical experiences include community mental health in low socio-economic communities with adults and adolescents, college counseling centers, and a therapy and assessment practicum with children and adolescents.

 She is a student affliate of the American Psychological Association (APA) and a member of the Association of Black Psychologists (ABPsi).
 She joined ISPRC in the Fall of 2009 where she coordinated and facilitated a pre-college program for African American and Latino high school students and a psycho-education group for girls of Color, developing racial and cultural awareness, cultural consciousness, post-secondardy goals, and decision making skills.

-In her spare time, she likes to read, hike, travel, discover new music, listen to live music and most of all, spend time with family.
+In her spare time, she likes to read, hike, travel, discover new music, listen to live music and spend time with family and friends.